svc-bi-concepts/test-mkdocs/docs/data-quality.md

       - name: raw_items
         description: Items included in an order
       - name: raw_stores
-        description: All stores in from jaffle shop
+        description: All stores from jaffle shop
       - name: raw_products
         description: One record per SKU for items sold in stores
       - name: raw_supplies